 Apart from this, I have wide-reaching research interests in open science, health inequalities, the use of R and R Shiny for efficient and transparent decision modeling, and the generation of actionable evidence from real-world data.
 I like learning new things and I am happy to collaborate on interdisciplinary research projects.

-Title: Individual and social health state preferences: theoretical and methodological advances in the valuation of health
+Individual and social health state preferences: theoretical and methodological advances in the valuation of health

-Supervisors: Ben van Hout and John Brazier
+Supervisors: John Brazier and Ben van Hout

 Schneider PP, van Hout B, Devlin N, Brazier J. Not just another EQ-5D-5L value set for the UK: using the ‘OPUF’ approach to study health preferences on the societal-, group-, and individual person-level.
 2021.
 Working paper